3D Globe

 Author's Note:

-As a researcher in the five‑years project “Telč and Jesuits”, carried out jointly by the NHI and IH CAS, I got a possibility to be intensely exposed to unique atmosphere of this little town, and also to learn a lot about the Order's regional traces.
+As a researcher in the five‑years project “Telč and Jesuits”, carried out by the NHI and IH CAS, I got a possibility to be intensely exposed to unique atmosphere of this little town, and also to learn a lot about the Order's regional traces.

 Architecture